Here’s the third installment on Growing Garlic

 If the weather is supposed to stay warm, you can hang the bulbs outside (out of the weather).
-We hang them up down at the barn.
-If your weather is supposed to be quite cool or even frosty, bring your Garlic inside instead and hang it out of the way.
+We hang them up in the breezeway down at the barn.
+If your weather is supposed to be quite cool or even frosty, bring your Garlic inside instead or hang it where it will not get hit with frost.

 After the bundles have hung for at least 10 days (maybe closer to 2 weeks), bring them into the house.
 We keep our Garlic downstairs, hanging the bundles in my potting room.
 Or, you can trim off the stalks using your garden shears.

 We don’t keep the Garlic in the Cold Room, as Garlic likes it a bit warmer and we don’t want the smell of Garlic wafting around our other winter stored veggies.
 When first hung, the aroma of Garlic fills the house – what a wonderful smell.

 Once the Garlic is pulled, hung and drying, we weed out the Garlic bed.
-It will only be a couple of weeks before this bed is planted again.
+It will only be a few weeks before this bed is planted again.
 The earlier the bed is prepared, the better.
 If another layer of compost is needed, now is the time to add it.
 If we have time before planting, we will seed some Buckwheat in the bed to improve the soil for the coming year.